 Abdominal cancer is a broad term for any cancer where there is an uncontrolled growth of abnormal cells anywhere in the abdomen: the area between the chest and the groin.
 Abdominal cancers can happen in and around any of the organs encompassed by the abdomen including the stomach, intestines, liver, gallbladder, pancreas, esophagus and many blood vessels.
-The medical oncology experts at Orange County CyberKnife and Radiation Oncology Center are internationally renowned for treating all types of cancer, including abdominal or stomach cancer.
+The medical oncology and radiation experts at Orange County CyberKnife and Radiation Oncology Center are internationally renowned for treating all types of cancer, including abdominal or stomach cancer.